Last Updated on November 17, 2022 by Leyla Kazim

 The archipelago’s dizzying number of islands means lighthouses are an integral part of the landscape.
 Twenty-five kilometers southwest of Hanko, at the entrance of the Gulf of Finland, you’ll find the country’s southernmost inhabitable place, and Scandinavia’s tallest lighthouse.
 Towering 52 meters above the sea, Bengtskär is the region’s most imposing and impressive monument.

-What’s particularly cool is you can not only dine here, but also stay the night.
+Another very cool thing to do in Finland is not only dine here, but also stay the night.
 We didn’t do the latter, but I can vouch that the former was a tasty experience.
 A choppy boat ride got us out to the lighthouse for dinner; it was WINDY.
 It was windy on land too, the bracing elements of the Baltic Sea blasting away the cobwebs, whilst clambering over rocks to observe the ground-nesting Eider ducks that call the island home, being careful not to disturb them or their eggs.

 Be sure to climb to the top of the tower for spectabular views, all 256 steps.
 You’ll have worked up an appetite by the time you come back down; expect a fortifying and traditional lighthouse dinner of potatoes, beef, salmon, fried seabass, mushroom sauce, and more of that great bread.